gsarti/svevo-letters-analysis/README.md

 This repository is structured as follows:

-- The `datasets` folder contains the original letter corpus, and is the location where all subsequent datasets used for our purposes are saved.
+- The `datasets` folder contains the original letter corpus, and is the location where all subsequent datasets used for our purposes are saved. **New:** Added positive/negative sentiment italian wordlist for recurrent words connotation analysis.

 - The `results` folder contain plots describing our findings and evaluating the performance of our LDA model in svg and png format.